followthatfish/ruokarobo/README.md

 * The number also works for products which are sold by weight instead of number.
 K-ruoka.fi operates in 100g increments, so you can add 5 of such products to order 500 grams of it.

 #### Adding products to a local shopping list
-You can also use the shopping list feature which writes a file of the products and later requires another keyword to complete the order from the file.
+You can also use the shopping list feature which keeps a structured list of the products and later requires another keyword to complete the order from it.
-* The implementation is half-baked in this initial release, but the main point behind using the list is eventually to increase the number of a specific product if it already exists in the list, if something needs to order more of the same thing.
-Now all additions are appended to the file, which means that in this case you end up searching for the product more than once.

 Add products to a shopping list like this:
 `Add Products To A Shopping List    Järvikylä ruohosipuli ruukku Suomi 1lk`